tushar-raj/FormBuilder/README.md

 The CSS is also made modular with the help of webpack loaders `style-loader` and `css-loader`.

 `src\routes\app\AppContainer.js` houses the actual app.
 It is the `DragDropContext` required by react-DnD.

+React-DnD specifies a `dragSource` and a `dropTarget`.
+These have `spec`s, which are a collection of functions called on specific times during the drag-drop.
+These functions take their respective component's react props and react-DnD's `monitor` object, among other things, as parameters.

+The `beginDrag` function can return a custom object.
+This object can be accessed by the source's `endDrag` function and the target's `drop` function using `monitor.getItem()`.
+Similarly, `monitor.getItemType()` returns the unique `type` of the item being dragged.
+These `type`s are specified in `src\constants\itemTypes.js`.

+Notes
+---

+- We're using the github's Atom as our IDE.
+To work with flow in Atom, please install the `linter-flow` and `linter` packages.

+- Since react-DnD seems to have some dependencies on older versions of other packages, we might need to resort to [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap)